ANG13T/ESP8266-WiCon-Kit/README.md

 - Adafruit GFX library installed in Arduino IDE by going to Sketch -> Include Library -> Manage Libraries and installing "Adafruit GFX Library" by Adafruit

+- Optional: Depending on which type of OLED screen you use, you might have to install this library [esp8266-oled-ssd1306](https://github.com/ThingPulse/esp8266-oled-ssd1306)

 ## Special Thanks and Resources
 The WiCon kit is a derivation of previous ESP8266 WiFi recon features developed by Spacehuhn, Alex Lynd, and Kody Kinzie.
 Check out the resources below!
 - [SpacehuhnTech/DeauthDetector](https://github.com/SpacehuhnTech/DeauthDetector)